I love the App Store. In the nearly five years

 Speed is less of a problem on the Mac, but navigating the desktop version of the App Store app is still frustrating.
 For example, the lack of a tabbed interface—a feature that would feel perfectly at home on OS X, where many other apps implement it—makes comparison-shopping among multiple products difficult to pull off.

-With a single man now in charge of ensuring that all of the company’s software follows sound design principles, Apple has an opportunity to revise these apps and improve the way they interact with their users.
+single man now in charge of ensuring that all of the company’s software follows sound design principles, Apple has an opportunity to revise these apps and improve the way they interact with their users.

 Of course, speed and UI issues wouldn’t be so problematic if getting to the right app were easy; unfortunately, Apple’s search functionality works well only when you already know exactly what you’re looking for, and is often tripped up by anything that isn’t strictly a keyword.

 For example, searching for “password” correctly brings up a variety of credential-management apps, while searching for “apps for managing my passwords” returns no results.
 Considering the level of sophistication that Web search has attained in recent years, the ability to understand a query written in simple English seems like a must-have feature.

 But things get even weirder: Recently I was looking for Black Pixel’s excellent

 Kaleidoscope app, and, because I couldn’t remember its name offhand, I searched for it using the query “diffs”—a fairly common term that developers use for

 a data format that describes the difference between two documents.
 The App Store didn’t return any results until I changed my query to “diff,” at which point Kaleidoscope came up first in the results.
 One could argue that diffs is a somewhat specialized term—and, in all fairness, the result screen included a ‘Did you mean…’ note that pointed me in the right direction—but Google has no trouble identifying a plural word and directing me to pages that contain its singular form.
 Had I not been persistent, the folks at Black Pixel would have been out a sale through no fault of their own.